cthierer/topgun/content/about/story.md

 ---
 title: Our Story
+description: After twelve and half years of dating we finally have a date set for our wedding!
+It has taken a long time to get here so we are planning an evening worthy of the wait.
 ---

 After twelve and half years of dating we finally have a date set for our